Profitable CPG ecommerce email & SMS trends, benchmarks, and tactics to try in 2023

 Similarly, olive oil brand Brightland proudly highlights how the very foundation of its business benefits the environment.

 In this email, Brightland shares how their brand actively replaces water-intensive almond orchards with low-impact, drought-resistant olive production—keeping their love for their home and the environment at the forefront of what they do.

-Leaning into retention to offset rising acquisition costs and strengthen brand loyalty
+Leaning into customer retention to offset rising acquisition costs and strengthen brand loyalty

 Retention isn’t a strategy that kicks in after someone makes a purchase.
 It’s a constant consideration from a customer’s first interaction with your brand to their last.